 - Syndromic Scoliosis: This is linked to one of a range of syndromes, which include Marfan’s syndrome and Trisomy 21

-- Most cases are mild, but some children develop spine deformities that continue to get worse as they grow.
+- Most cases are mild, but some children develop spine deformities that continue to worsen as they grow.
 Severe scoliosis can be disabling.
-A severe spinal curve can reduce the amount of space inside the chest, which makes it difficult for the lungs to function properly.
+A severe spinal curve can reduce the amount of space inside the chest, making it difficult for the lungs to function properly.

-- Children that have mild scoliosis are monitored with X-rays, in order to see if the curve is worsening.
+- Children that have mild scoliosis are monitored with X-rays to see if the curve is worsening.

 - Some children need to wear a brace to stop the curve from worsening.